Table of Contents

 - What it does best is organize your clothes so you can put together in the bigger cube the shirts, the medium cube the underwear, and the small cube for gadgets or toiletries.

-- When travelling as a family or group, you can color-code each owner for convenience.
+- When traveling as a family or group, you can color-code each owner for convenience.

 Whether we are on a bus, in a car or on an airplane, I always have a purse beside me, big enough to fit these items inside because you have to be ready if you lose your luggage or is delayed in another flight.